 “It put the power of the insurance in the hands of the family,” Cassano said.

-She describes GradGuard as a better fit for the university, especially now that the program is integrated within the billing process.
+She describes GradGuard as a better fit for the university, especially now that the program is integrated into the billing process.

 Dedication to Student Retention and Graduation